 Shortly after Clara left, Holmes graduated from medical school and briefly moved to New York.
 A young boy, who had last been seen with Holmes, disappeared and rumours soon started to spread.
 Holmes told people the boy had left for Massachusetts.
 Although no one was investigating, the rumour mill was still churning so Holmes made a hasty retreat, eventually settling in Chicago in 1886, where he now went by the name Henry Howard Holmes instead of his birth name.

 1886 was a busy year for Holmes.
 He had managed to secure himself a job working at S. Holton’s drugstore where he worked hard as a pharmacist.
-(He eventually went on to buy the store from Mr Holton) As well as moving to Chicago and getting a job, Holmes also got re-married to a lady named Myrta Belknap, attempting to divorce Clara not long after but it was never finalised.
+(He eventually went on to buy the store from Mr Holton) As well as moving to Chicago and getting a job, Holmes also re-married, this time to a lady named Myrta Belknap, only attempting to divorce Clara afterwards but it was never finalised.
 The couple went on to have a daughter, Lucy Holmes and lived in Willmete, although Holmes spent most of his time in Chicgao.

 It is believed, during 1893, Holmes seduced and killed many woman.
 He would get engaged to them, swindle them out of their life savings and then murder them.
 He usually disposed of his victims in the basement but sometimes he would sell their bodies to medical schools.